 Maintenance costs throughout the hospital will also be minimised following the installation of high-quality luminaires.
 The previous traditional fittings required regular maintenance to deal with flickering or broken lamps.

 Michael Dean commented, “One of the main factors that made us choose Tamlite was the quality drivers for each fitting.
-This gave us the confidence that the luminaires would work as excepted, and for the required duration.”
+This gave us the confidence that the luminaires would work as expected, and for the required duration.”

 Enhanced emergency lighting was installed throughout the hospital.
 In corridors, every other module was supplied as an emergency variant, in order to sufficiently illuminate escape routes and ensure that people could evacuate the building quickly and safely in the event of an emergency.